Anant23452/Namaste-dev-tinder/src/readme.md

 -diffrent b/w patch and put api updata
 -what are the ooptioons  in Modle.findOneUpdate function explore more about it -api update the user with email id
+-explore schema options in documentation
+-add default
+-improve schema options in
+-put appropriate schema and update timestamps in schema